-The question is followed by asking the respondent to score their answer on a scale from 0-10.
-Respondents are then grouped as follows:
+The respondents are asked to score their answer on a scale from 0-10.
+Based on their scores, respondents are then grouped as follows:

 - Promoters (score 9-10) are extremely loyal and can be expected to continue using your services or products and, just as importantly, refer others to you, generating additional revenue.

-- Passives (score 7-8) are satisfied but unimpressed customers who may or may not return and are prime targets for your competitors
+- Passives (score 7-8) are satisfied but not highly impressed customers who may or may not return and are prime targets for your competitors.

-You calculate the Net Promoter Score by subtracting the percentage of "Detractors" from the percentage of "Promoters".
-The final result can range from a dismal -100 (this would require every survey respondent to be a "Detractor") to an exhilarating +100 (every survey respondent is a "Promoter").
+The Net Promoter Score is calculated by subtracting the percentage of "Detractors" from the percentage of "Promoters".
+The final result can range from a dismal -100 (if every survey respondent is a "Detractor") to an exhilarating +100 (if every survey respondent is a "Promoter").
 For example, if 20% of the respondents were "Detractors", 10% were "Passives" and 70% were "Promoters", your NPS would be 70-20 = 50.

 Search for articles: